Building of the Week: Philip Johnson’s Kreeger Museum

 DH – The original plans for the building did not include the Atrium, the Sculpture Terrace, and the Salon – all were added at the insistence of Carmen Kreeger.
-The atrium because she wanted to reference her tropical homeland (Costa Rica); the Sculpture Terrace because they already had heavy sculpture absolutely integral to their collection; and the Salon because she needed a more intimate space in which to entertain friends.
+The atrium because she wanted to reference her tropical homeland (Puerto Rico); the Sculpture Terrace because they already had heavy sculpture absolutely integral to their collection; and the Salon because she needed a more intimate space in which to entertain friends.

 What is the most loved favorite part of the space?